-This might not be immediately obvious if you’re eating in cities, but when you are eating closer to the land you discover people using our native Australian bush tucker foods.
-These are foods with such a unique flavour profile I immediately associated them with the Australian bush.
+This might not be immediately obvious if you are eating in cities, but when you are eating closer to the land you discover people using our native Australian bush tucker foods.
+These are foods with such a unique flavour profile, I immediately associated them with the Australian bush.

-To help you experience the Australian flavour I have developed a Lemon Myrtle & Wattleseed Shortbread.
+To help you experience the Australian flavour I have created a Lemon Myrtle & Wattleseed Shortbread.
 I think these little cookies captures what I consider to be a uniquely Australian taste.

 Have you ever stood in the bush when your hiking and taken a deep inward breath.
-You can smell the Eucalyptus trees and a distinctly Aussie combination of aroma’s.
-When I eat a Lilly Pilly, Midyim berry or other native fruit, it tastes like our Native Australian foods have absorbed these aroma’s and have incorporated into their favour profile.
+You can smell the Eucalyptus trees and a distinctly Aussie combination of aromas.
+When I eat a Lilly Pilly, Midyim berry or other native fruit, it tastes like our Native Australian foods have absorbed these aromas and have incorporated into their flavour profile.

 Wattleseed is the edible seeds from our native wattle trees.
-The seed is has always been eaten by aboriginals as it is a valuable source of protein, carbohydrate and most vitamins and minerals.
-Wattleseed has a low glycemic index and is 30% fibre.
-The seeds is roasted and then milled which releases the most amazing aroma.
+The seed has always been eaten by Aboriginals as it is a valuable source of protein, carbohydrate, and vitamins and minerals.
+Wattleseed has a low glycemic index and is about 30% fibre.
+The seeds is roasted and then milled, which releases the most amazing aroma.

-For todays Lemon Myrtle & Wattleseed Shortbread I picked 6 Lemon Myrtles leaves straight from the tree.
-It’s easier to buy Lemon Myrtle pre dried and ground, so don’t think you need a tree to make this recipe.
+For this Lemon Myrtle & Wattleseed Shortbread, I picked 6 Lemon Myrtles leaves straight from the tree.
+It’s easier to buy Lemon Myrtle dried and ground, so don’t think you need a tree to make this recipe.

 My process to get the leaves ready for use, was to put the leaves in the dehydrator for 3-4 hours until they were crisp.
 I then use a mortar and pestle to make a fine powder.
 If you could smell this process you would be in love with this tree too.

-So with out further ado I give you this unique Australian Bush Tukka Shortbread.
+With out further adieu, I give you this unique Australian Bush Shortbread.